 Hon.
 Craig Simailak (interpretation): Thank you, Mr. Speaker.
-Good afternoon, colleagues and to the community of Baker Lake.
+Good day to my colleagues and to the people of Baker Lake.

-Mr. Speaker, I have a good news item to speak to today that occurred just last week, when local Rangers established their own local youth training group, and this is the group that is entitled in English as (interpretation ends) Junior Rangers (interpretation) and they are accepting youth starting from 12 years old up to 18 years of age.
+Mr. Speaker, I have a good news item to speak to today that occurred just last week when local Rangers established their own local youth training group, and this is the group that is entitled in English as (interpretation ends) Junior Rangers (interpretation) and they are accepting youth from 12 to 18 years of age.

-These youth were adjoined to the local Rangers and we ended up getting 95 youth enrolled in this program, 95 youth!
-I believe this may constitute the largest group in Nunavut, and perhaps even in Canada's north.

-The Baker Lake local Ranger Kirk Aningaat initiated this process, and he had assistants from Baker Lake to accomplish this: Dodi Qijuk, Kalinga Tulurialik, Chris Snow, David Applebaum and Charlie Tautuarjuk.
+These youth were adjoined to the local Rangers and we ended up getting 95 youth enrolled in this program, 95 youth.
+I believe this may constitute the largest group in Nunavut and perhaps even in Canada's North.
+The Baker Lake local Ranger Kirk Aningaat initiated this process and he had assistants from Baker Lake to accomplish this: Dody Qiyuk, Colinda Tulurialik, Chris Snow, David Applebaum, and Charlie Tautuarjuk.

-This group will be commencing their activities shortly, and they are deliberating on the list of activities and training to conduct with the youth, but from what I learned, they will start off by shooting at wooden slabs, or in English (interpretation) targets (interpretation) along with sewing outer clothing.
-They will be conducting these activities over the next few months and I am quite proud and happy for them.
+This group will be commencing their activities shortly, and they are deliberating on the list of activities and training to conduct with the youth, but from what I learned, they will start off by shooting at wooden slabs, or in English, (interpretation) targets, (interpretation) along with sewing outer clothing.
+They will be conducting these activities over the next few months, and I am quite proud and happy for them.
 Thank you, Mr. Speaker.